Saeid-Bahrami/SciML-Thermo-Fluid/README.md

 > **Test the Live Dashboard:**
 > You do not need to download this repository or install heavy software to test the model.
 Training the PyTorch model and generating the CFD dataset requires significant computing power.
 >
 > Instead, I have deployed the trained AI model on a cloud server using a **FastAPI** microservice.
-You can test the sub-second, real-time predictions directly in your browser:
+You can test the real-time predictions directly in your browser:
 > **[saeidbahrami.com/AI-CFDLab.php](https://saeidbahrami.com/AI-CFDLab.php)**
 >
 > *This repository serves as documentation of software architecture, physics logic, and AI deployment.*